One Legged Golf Swing Drill

 Rotation in the Rotary SwingRotation back and through is critical to the one plane swing

 Now if you try and slide you can't possibly make good contact.
-You have no choice but to learn to rotate back and through this shot.
+You have no choice but to learn to rotate back and through the shot.

 Start Small

 If you're falling off balance, that's obviously a sign that you've got some work to do on your swing.
-Balance is a huge fundamental here.
-You have to be able to stay perfectly balanced as you make the swing
+Balance and stability are huge fundamentals here.
+You have to be able to stay perfectly balanced as you make the swing.

 One Legged DrillOne Legged Drill: Setup and backswing